Vampirella: Powers and abilities

 Vampirella possesses many of the typical powers of mythological vampires.
 She exerts super-strength when facing her opponents and can move so fast that she appears as a blur of motion.
 Her senses are far beyond those of humans, allowing her to tell one's emotional state through their scent, hear things imperceptible to humans, and see clearly in total darkness.

-She is very athletic, possessing great stamina, reflexes, and agility beyond that of humans.
-Her healing factor grants her great resilience and allows her to heal rapidly from her wounds and makes her immune to Earthly illness and toxins.
+She has increased athletic abilities and possesses stamina, reflexes, and agility beyond that of humans.
+Her healing factor grants her resilience, allows her to heal rapidly from her wounds, and makes her immune to Earthly illness and toxins.
+Feeding quickly restores her strength and health.

-Whether she is able to turn other people into vampires is inconsistent.
-It was a plot point in the Warren era that she could not because she was a being from another planet and not a supernatural creature, but that origin was since revised and she could do it in the Shadowhawk crossover.
-However, that crossover is out of continuity for Shadowhawk and may be out of continuity for Vampirella.

-She had the power to grow a giant pair of chiropteran wings to allow self-propelled flight.
-Her stare and even voice are hypnotic and seductive to humans, particularly males (she has been seen as having the ability to induce sexual arousal in men simply by being in their presence).
+She has the power to grow a giant pair of chiropteran wings to allow self-propelled flight.
+She can make her stare and even her voice hypnotic.
+She has been seen as having the ability to induce sexual arousal in males simply by being in their presence.
 She is shown to have the power of telepathy as she was able to hear the voices of demons inside Jackie Estacado's mind.